crcn-archive/mojo-docs/articles/1. tutorial/1. introduction/article.md

 Welcome to the Mojo.js tutorial!
-These documents are here to serve as a step-by-step guide into building your first application using the Mojo.js framework.
+These docs serve as a step-by-step guide to help you build your first Mojo application.